ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

    means that every code change must be covered by a test.
 Yes, really.
 -  all self tests must pass.
-It is already a Landscape standard coding practice to write unit tests for every code change as well as have them all pass before commit.
+It is already a Landscape standard coding practice to write unit tests for every code change as well as have them all pass before commit. landscape-client has, as of version 1.0.23, 1469 individual test cases that cover the entire code base.

 The above tests exercise the code changes and must be performed by a member of the Landscape team.
 The packaging changes need an extra QA